fabkrum/core-web-vitals-optimizer/README.md

 ### Webpagetest.org integration (paid WPT API key needed) – work in progress

-I am currently working together with the Webpagetest team on integrating the Webpagetest.org.
+I am currently working together with the Webpagetest team to find the best way we can integrate the Webpagetest.org API into the tool.

 The idea is to run multiple webpagetests simultanously (mobile, desktop, with & without Cookielayer) and show the results of the median test in a table.
 This gives you a quick overview if things are getting better or not.